-Bulgaria mining: Dundee incredes gold production in Chelopech mine17.
-January 2017. / Mining
+Bulgaria mining: Dundee incredes gold production in Chelopech mine, Mining

 Dundee Precious Metals produced 31,600 ounces of gold from its Chelopech mine in Bulgaria in the fourth quarter of 2016, up from the 23,900 ounces produced in the third quarter.